runtime-enforcement/whyenf/other/README.md

   * Figure 10 (Sec.
 7) printed on standard input (after running with all three options).

 Note that for every experiment performed, the time profile is plotted to `out_{tool}/{formula}_{n}_{k}.png` where $n$ and $k$ are as in the paper.

+# Testing

+The correctness of WhyEnf has been tested through a combination of the following:

+  * Comparison of WhyEnf's output to the output of Enfpoly (Hublet et al., 2022) on their common fragment.
+  * Running of traces modified by WhyEnf through other monitors, especially WhyMon (Lima et al., 2024) and Monpoly (Basin et al., 2017).
+  * Comparison of the output of WhyEnf to the findings reported in Arfelt et al. (2019).
+  * Manual inspection on a set of elementary formulae and traces.

+## References

+Arfelt, Emma, David Basin, and Søren Debois (2019).
+"Monitoring the GDPR." *ESORICS'19*.

+Basin, David A., Felix Klaedtke, and Eugen Zalinescu (2017).
+"The MonPoly Monitoring Tool." *RV-CuBES'17*.

+Hublet, François, David Basin, and Srđan Krstić (2022).
+"Real-time policy enforcement with metric first-order temporal logic." *ESORICS'22*.

+Lima, Leonardo, Jonathan Julián Huerta y Munive, and Dmitriy Traytel (2024).
+"Explainable Online Monitoring of Metric First-Order Temporal Logic." *TACAS'24*.